Devils Island Light (Nova Scotia): History

 thirty-seven acre island named "Isle Verte" or Green Island after all the trees.
 Rear Admiral Pullen records that on James Cook's charts in 1759 the island is called Devils Island, but on Thomas Backhouse's chart of "The Harbour of Halifax," 1798, it is called Devils or Rous's Island.
 According to H. W. Hewitt, a schoolteacher and author of numerous articles on the history of Eastern Passage, a group of Halifax sportsmen went to the island for a night and ended up staying a few days longer than planned after an episode of bad weather.
 After returning to dry land, when asked where they had been, they all replied that they "did not know unless it was the Devil's Island".
 But this is just one of the stories that accounts for the origin of the name; like many islands, its name has undergone a few changes through history.

 Devils Island, situated in the Atlantic Ocean – amid shoals and other hazards for seafarers, was the cause of numerous shipwrecks.
 The residents often used their own fishing boats and risked their lives in attempts to rescue the crews of wrecked ships.
 In 1837, a wooden beacon painted white was erected on the southern point of the island as a navigational aid, but because it was only visible during the day time, in 1851 a Halifax group made up of merchants, traders, and sea mariners presented a petition to the lieutenant-governor for a lighthouse to be built which the Assembly approved.
 In 1852, an octagonal lighthouse with an accompanying mirrored light was constructed near the shore on the southwest corner of the island.
 In 1877, a second lighthouse was built 175 yards east of the first one.
 The western light "was open all round, while the eastern one was dark on its northern side" (Boileau, Historic Eastern Passage, 103).
 Both white lights were visible from a distance of thirteen miles.
 In 1949, the first lighthouse erected was demolished and the light in the second was changed to flashing red and was visible for thirteen miles.
 In 1959, it was changed to a flashing white and amber light and was visible for eleven miles.
 In 1967, an automatic beacon flashing white was installed making the lighthouse keeper unnecessary, and all permanent human habitation on the island ceased after this event.
-Devils Island has been deserted for many years now and the remaining standing buildings, like the lighthouse keeper's house, have been exposed to yearly seasonal weather without any maintenance and show signs of great disrepair.
-While under the care of the Canadian Coast Guard, the cupola of this second lighthouse was dismantled and discarded on the beach.
+The remaining standing buildings, like the lighthouse keeper's house, have been exposed to yearly seasonal weather without any maintenance and show signs of disrepair.
+While under the care of the Canadian Coast Guard, the cupola of the second lighthouse was dismantled and discarded on the beach.